Image Credits: AMatveev/shutterstock.com

 Victoria exports a vast range of components including braking equipment, engines, transmissions, seating, driveline components, wheels, friction material, and air-conditioning equipment.
 Automotive design and training services are among the quickly expanding areas in the industry.

-Opportunities for Nanotechnology
+Opportunity for Nanotechnology

 Monitoring and Control Systems

-- High power switches in ignition devices.
+- High-power switches in ignition devices.

 New Materials to Improve Performance and Reduce Cost

-- New electrostatic filters incorporating nanotechnology.
+- Innovative electrostatic filters based on nanotechnology.